apache/james-project/src/adr/0044-against-the-use-of-cassandra-lightweight-transactions.md

 Similarly, LWT are used to try to keep the count of emails in MailRepository synchronize.
 Such a usage is non-performance critical for a MDA (Mail Delivery Agent) use case but might have a bigger impact for MTA (Mail Transfer Agent).
-No discussion not work have been started on the topic.
+No discussion or work have been started on the topic.

-Other usage of LWT includes Sieve script management, initialization of the RabbitMQMailQueue browse start and other low-impact use cases.
+Other usages of LWT include Sieve script management, initialization of the RabbitMQMailQueue browse start and other low-impact use cases.

 ## References